Keyto-Shouko/cool-visual-components/README.md

 This repository acts as a gallery that stores visual components like loadbards, cursors etc. for everyone to use Feel free to contribute !

+Here is the [Gallery](https://cool-visual-components.vercel.app/) if you want to check what is already done.

 **Table of contents:**

 - [Introduction](#introduction)